 A number of significant investments have recently been made or are planned in the near future to help alleviate flood risk.
 These are detailed in Local Plans, coastal management plans and strategic flood risk assessments and included in the county wide IDP.
+However, the Epoch 2 scheme is considered to be of particular significance and is likely to feature in the list of shared county wide infrastructure priorities that will be confirmed as part of this NSF.
 Table 14: Priority Strategic Flood Defence Projects for Promotion